dirkkadijk/analyse-and-wrangle-WeRateDogs-data/README.md

 And the 2 report files:
 * the `wrangle_report_DIRK_KADIJK.ipynb` file of this report which describes the wrangling/cleaning efforts and outputs
-* the `act_report_DIRK_KADIJK.ipynb` file which communicates the insight and visualizations produced from the wrangled data
+* the `act_report_DIRK_KADIJK.ipynb` file which communicates the insights and visualizations produced from the wrangled data

 ## Origin of Data sources